Xc Logo

 Flat Triangle

-Not an official UK record category.
+Not an official FAI or UK record category.

 FAI Triangle